HammazAhmed2105/Prefetch-Analysis-Lab/index.md

    <img src="https://i.imgur.com/JXagiSf.png" height="65%" width="65%" alt="Suspicious Files"/>

-We do see a file called **BURPSUITE-PRO-CRACKED.7Z**, we can concluse that it's the same file that extracted **burpsuite-pro-cracked.exe**
+We do see a file called **BURPSUITE-PRO-CRACKED.7Z**, we can conclude that it's the same file that extracted **burpsuite-pro-cracked.exe**.

+8. Analyzing other suspcious files.

+Now, we will analyze the remaining files that we found using PECmd.exe and answer the below questions.
+- How many times did this program run?
+- What is the full path to the program executable?
+- Anything interesting or noteworthy in the Files or Directories referenced?